masiboo/kafka-in-docker-springboot/springboot-kafka-plain-text/README.md

 We have to configure Kafka Topic, Producer and Consumer.
 This can be done either by Java code or application.property

-This demo is for the Java code.
+This demo is for application.yml.